PhotonVision/photonvision-docs/source/index.rst

         :link-type: doc

         Interested in helping with PhotonVision?
 Learn more about how to contribute to our main code base, documentation, and more.

+.. grid:: 1

+	.. grid-item-card:: Fiducials (Beta)
+		:link: docs/fiducials/index
+		:link-type: doc

+		Learn more about our beta fiducials pipeline, including how to install, use, and implement them at your offseason.

+.. grid:: 1

+	.. grid-item-card:: Fiducials (Beta)
+		:link: docs/fiducials/index
+		:link-type: doc

+		Learn more about our beta fiducials pipeline, including how to install, use, and implement them at your offseason.

 Source Code
 -----------